 - Apple Developer (https://developer.apple.com)

-The main difference between the developer programs is that the Enterprise Developer provides the organization with the capability to bypass the Apple Store to distribute applications.
+The main difference between the developer programs is that the Enterprise Developer provides the business with the capability to bypass the Apple Store to distribute applications.
 Applications signed by a certificate for “Enterprise” distribution can run on any iOS device.

 Why does this matter?